1. introduction

 Bladder carcinoma, also known as urothelial carcinoma, is one of the most common types of cancer of the urinary tract.

-The tumor arises predominantly from the urothelial mucosa of the urinary bladder, which lines the inner wall.
+The Tumor develops mainly from the urothelial mucosa of the urinary bladder, which lines the inner wall.

 Men are affected about three times as often as women.